5t3ph/moderncss-dot-dev/src/posts/3-css-grid-techniques-to-make-you-a-grid-convert.md

 date: 2020-06-27
 ---

-> _This is the fifteenth post in a series examining modern CSS solutions to problems I've been solving over the last 13+ years of being a frontend developer_.

 CSS grid layout can feel daunting.
 In fact, I avoided it for several years and was a _diehard_ flexbox fan.

 Then I found the following 3 powerful properties/techniques in grid that completely changed my tune.